Setting up the Raspberry Pi Pico for C/C++ Development on Windows

 1. Install the ARM GCC compiler.

-• During installation, make sure to tick the box to register the path to the ARM compiler as an environment veraible in the Windows shell when prompted to do so.
-See the image below.
+• Ensure proper installation by clicking the box to register the ARM compiler’s path as an environmental variable within the Windows shell when requested to do so.
+For reference, please examine the image provided below.

 1. Install CMake.